jg210/react-101/README.md

 The localAuthorityId in the URL is the LocalAuthorityId not the LocalAuthorityIdCode in Authorities json.

-These sound like they should be hygiene scores but are from 0-20:
+These look like they should be hygiene scores but are from 0-20:

 ```
 $ jq '.establishments[].scores.Hygiene' example_json/establishments_23.json | sort | uniq --count | sort -k2 -n